craftlinks/pica_zig/README.md

 }
 ```

-Now in your code you may import and use pica:
+Now in your code you may import and use `pica`:

 ```zig
 const pica = @import("pica");